brimdata/zed/docs/tutorials/zq-primer.md

 One of the tricks `zq` uses to represent JSON data in a structured type system is to use [union types](../zq/language.md#6116-union-values).
-Most all the time, you don't need to worry about unions but they show up from time to time.
+Most of the time, you don't need to worry about unions but they show up from time to time.
 Even when they show up, Zed just tries to "do the right thing" so you usually don't have to worry about them even when they show up.